connor11528/express-todo/README.md

 This is a basic todo-list application made out of pure javascript.

-The server uses express, the view templates use jade and the database (will be) MongoDB and the mongoose ORM
+The server uses express, the view templates use jade and the database is MongoDB with the mongoose driver